bmoneill/enigma/README.md

 sys     0m0.078s
 ```

-## Crack (WIP)
+## enigmacrack (WIP)

 Currently a work in progress.

-This is a program to crack the Enigma using Index of Coincidence and n-grams.
+This is a program to crack the Enigma using Index of Coincidence, n-grams, and brute force.
 Essentially, we run our ciphertext through each set of rotors and see if the resulting
 plaintext looks a bit more like English or whatever language the plaintext should be in,
 using letter frequencies and n-grams, or groups of letters.
 Then, we can do the same thing